JoshuaSchlegel/azure-network-protocols/README.md

 <br><br>

-***You can also copy and paste or type any of the packet details from Wireshark in ChatGPT and it'll tell you what it means🆒🆒🆒!
+***You can also copy and paste or type any of the packet details from Wireshark in ChatGPT and it'll break it down for you🆒🆒🆒!
 Gotta love A.I. right?*** 😂

 <br><br>